Estimate Time5 min

 If not short-term investments, then what?

 Fortunately, you do have an alternative to watching lower interest rates eventually reduce your portfolio’s ability to generate the income you need, and it does not have to involve investing in stocks.
-Longer-maturity investment-grade bonds issued by companies with high credit ratings and by governments have historically delivered higher returns than either short-term investments or stocks when the economy is slowing and interest rates are no longer rising.
+Longer-maturity investment-grade bonds issued by companies with high credit ratings and by governments have historically delivered higher returns than either short-term investments or stocks when the economy is contracting and interest rates are no longer rising.
 By investing in bonds with maturities of between 3 and 10 years, or in a bond mutual fund or ETF, with durations typically found in the Bloomberg US Aggregate Bond Index, you can avoid the risks posed by holding too much in short-term investments, and instead potentially continue to earn the level of return you seek from your portfolio.

 Keeping your balance